All faculty are expected to comply with all the policies and procedures outlined by the College of Science

 In the case that faculty are unable to find a suitable replacement, faculty should do their best to notify their students concerning their absence and to provide a make-up class at a time that fits their students’ schedules.
 Alternatively, in large classes, faculty should make themselves available for additional office hours the week following their return to the classroom.

 Syllabi should include at a minimum the following information: name and contact information for the instructor (email address, telephone number, and office location), scheduled weekly office hours, the full title (and edition if a specific edition is required), author(s), and publisher for any required textbooks, URLs for any electronic textbooks or other electronic resources, outline of the course schedule including any attendance, assignment, homework, project and/or examination dates and policies, the course grading policy, and a reminder of the University’s Academic Integrity Policy.
+Please use the COS Syllabus template, COS Online Syllabus template and COS Policy document when creating new courses and revising existing courses.

 1. In most courses, faculty should provide students with access to a printed or electronic written resource, such as a textbook, website or a course pack, that outlines the content knowledge that will be covered in the course.